Emergency Health Systems

 Each Ambulance Service has the ability to receive various continuing education classes right in their service.
 Financial assistance for these educational programs may be requested on the EMS Continuing Education Grant Form.

 Nebraska's Legislative body, has provided funds for both initial and Continuing EMS Education.
-In order for Services to receive Continuing Education funds, a simple grant request form is submitted to the EMS Program.
-A complete listing of Continuing Education Training may be found at the EMS Continuing Education Calendar
+In order for Services to receive Continuing Education funds, a simple grant request form is submitted to the Emergency Health Systems Program.
+A complete listing of Continuing Education Training and other training dates may be found below on the new Nebraska EMS Calendar

 In order for a person to be reimbursed for some of their initial education, they must become certified as an out-of-hospital responder, be a member of an emergency medical service and request reimbursement via the training agency through which they took their training.
 All initial EMS training is arranged through licensed EMS Training Agencies.
-A list of EMS Training Agencies may be found at the EMS Training Agencies List.
+A list of EMS Training Agencies may be found on the Approved Training Agency List.

 Questions about EMS training and education may be answered by contacting email@example.com.